Issues in higher education in the United States: Race and ethnicity

+A 2016 report by the Georgetown's Center on Education and the Workforce found that there were significant racial inequalities in access to higher education.
+The authors, Anthony Carnevale and Jeff Strohl, focused on Latinos and African American minority groups.
+Through their research they show that overall access for minority enrollment has increased at a greater rate than enrollment for white students, but this growth is heavily concentrated in the poorest, and least selective colleges and universities.

 Growing inequality between universities has an effect on graduation rates and time to complete a degree for students.
 The study shows that more selective universities provide their students with better resources.
 The authors show that the 82 most selective colleges spend $27,900/student on average, while the least selective open access two- and four-year colleges (where Latinos and African Americans are over-represented) spend $6,000/student on average.
 Open-access colleges, are colleges that admit at least 80% of their students and typically include community colleges, for-profit schools, and some public universities.
-Unsurprisingly, graduation rates are the highest in the more selective universities, where more resources are available to students inside and outside of the universities.
+Graduation rates are the highest in the more selective universities, where more resources are available to students inside and outside of the universities.
 They further demonstrate that persistence and completion rates at more selective universities are higher regardless of race or ethnicity.
-The end product of this is the increased reproduction of educational inequalities across generations.
-Furthermore, consider that roughly 34% of African American and Hispanic students who earn bachelor's degrees at the top 468 colleges attain graduate degrees, compared with 23% who attend open-access colleges.
-The effect that top colleges have on minority students not only leads to better graduation rates for undergraduate students, but also makes the completion of a graduate education more likely.

-This data presents a serious challenge to proponents of "mismatch" theory, which was advocated during the Supreme Court Case, Fisher v.
-University of Texas in 2013.
-It claims that affirmative action causes more harm than benefit, because it provides access opportunities to students that are not prepared well enough to succeed at more elite institutions.
-Proponents of "mismatch" theory argue that affirmative action should therefore be repealed, because it is not achieving its intended effect.
-This data shows that the opposite is true, in that many minority students are attending less selective universities, and are therefore not being given enough resources to succeed.
-These resources include, "substantial labor market advantages, including more than $2 million per student in higher lifetime earnings, and access to professional and managerial elite jobs, as well as careers that bring personal and social empowerment."
-The issue is not that they are attending more selective universities and failing, its that they are attending the least selective universities that are overcrowded and underfunded.
+The end product of this is the increased perpetuation of educational inequalities across generations.